El Ritmo de los Días

 It is subtle.
 Gentle.
 Emerging like light at the edge of morning.

 What once felt like repetition now feels like relief.
-The pattern does not constrain me.
+The pattern releases me from constraint.
 It holds me.
 It offers what the nervous system has long needed but could never request: predictability, softness, and something that resembles safety.

 Eleven days of consistent rhythm, and the bracing is releasing.
-Not all at once.
-Not dramatically.
-Just gradually, like ice melting so slowly you do not notice the transition from solid to liquid, you only notice one day that what was frozen is now flowing.
+All at once?
+No. Dramatically?
+No. Just gradually, like ice melting so slowly you barely notice the transition from solid to liquid, you only notice one day that what was frozen is now flowing.

 Reclaiming Routine